ucsf-wynton/wynton-website-hpc/docs/hpc/support/faq.md

 **Q**. _Can I use a Wynton with a non-Protected account?_

 **A**.
-You can work on Wynton with a non-Protected account _only_ if you are working with only with public datasets and tools that would not be covered by UCSF Intellectual Property agreements.
+You can work on Wynton with a non-Protected account _only_ if you are working with with public datasets and tools that would not be covered by UCSF Intellectual Property agreements.
 See the [UCSF Policy 650-16 Addendum F - UCSF Data Classification Standard](https://it.ucsf.edu/standard-guideline/ucsf-policy-650-16-addendum-f-ucsf-data-classification-standard) for more information on UCSF Data Classification levels.

 **Q**. _Is PHI data allowed on Wynton?_